314-grp-301/314-grp-301.github.io/README.md

 </table>

 ### Introduction

-This report serves as consolidated documentation of the work of Team 301’s Portable Weather Station for EGR-314’s Spring 2024 semester.
-A documentary analysis of all pertinent assignments have been condensed into a single source document for ease of reference.
-A more detailed breakout of each topic can be found by clicking the hyperlink headings for each chapter.
-Furthermore, a collection of past multimedia exhibits have been added below.
+This report is a comprehensive compilation of Team 301’s efforts in developing the Portable Weather Station for the EGR-314 course during the Spring 2024 semester.
+It provides an integrated analysis of all relevant assignments, distilled into this unified document to facilitate easy access and reference.
+For in-depth exploration of specific topics, readers can navigate through the document by clicking on the hyperlinked headings corresponding to each chapter.
+Additionally, a curated selection of previous multimedia exhibits related to this project has been incorporated below to enhance understanding and engagement.

 |Table of Contents| |Table of Figures|
 |---|---|---|